KarelPeeters/Kyanite/notes/Ideas.md

 * settle on a common data format, probably hdf5 straight from rust
     * boards and policy should be represented compactly, right now we're wasting massive amounts of space and compensating for it with compression

-* estimate elo during loop, and only switch network if it actually turns out to be better?
+* estimate Elo during loop, and only switch network if it actually turns out to be better?
     * this involves writing a bot vs bot tool that can actually batch GPU requests

 * increase network size over time

-* allow for chaning loop params at runtime (in the GUI?)
+* allow for changing loop params at runtime (in the GUI?)

 * allow selfplay and training to run on different computers over the real internet

-## Infrastucture
+## Infrastructure

 * write a GUI to look at boards and see the zero search happening in real time